 In part one of “MCAT Re-booted” I want to cover what is going to make the ideal MCAT study schedule.
 The AAMC recommends on average 300 total hours to study for the MCAT.
 They also have a “Creating a Study Plan” listed on their web-page.
 With all of this information out there and the rumors that run rampant in the pre-med community on “secrets” of MCAT studying, where does a student go to get the real answer?
 Well right here of course!

 Now how long is 300 hours in reality?
-You could easily break that into 10 weeks …Read more
+You could easily break …Read more

 Medical schools want to better equip you to successfully work in the clinical environment as a new doctor.
 It all comes down to providing doctors with the ability to have great doctor-patient relationships.